 Cool Buildings of Toronto — Culture & Museums

 A recent renovation and addition of this world-renowned art gallery was designed by Toronto-born superstar architect Frank Gehry, with a glass atrium on the top level that resembles a big fish and an extremely photogenic central staircase.

 Another longstanding museum that has received a striking addition is the ROM, which looks like huge crystals attaching themselves to an old castle!
 The original building is no slouch either, though: the lobby retains its gorgeous mosaic ceiling and staircases that wind around tall totem poles.

 The City of Toronto recently announced that their historical museums now have free admission which gives you a great reason to head a bit west in the downtown core and find Fort York, hidden under the many towering condo buildings near the Gardiner Expressway.

 Home to the Toronto Symphony Orchestra, this breathtaking modern round concert hall is often recognized by film & TV buffs for its many on-screen appearances, such as X-Men and The Boys.
 Even better, you can check it out from the inside as you take in one of TSO’s fantastic kids’ concerts!

 The Ontario Heritage Trust runs regular tours of this double-decker theatre — the last one running in the world! — and various performances run throughout the year.
 The upstairs Winter Garden even has a leaf-decorated ceiling and they also say it’s haunted.

 14. Massey Hall

 Having recently completed an extensive renovation, Toronto’s best-known music venue is better than ever… and it already had perfect acoustics!
-It’s a favoured venue by artists throughout the music business, including Canadian legends Neil Young and Gordon Lightfoot.
+It’s a favoured venue by artists throughout the music business, including Canadian legends Neil Young and the late-great Gordon Lightfoot.